hap2y1122/hap2y1122/README.md

 # Hi there This is Swaraj Kumar Chaudhary :man_student:

-    I'm a Web and App developer.
+Enhancing my skills as a Full Stack Developer and Android Developer.
+I am a quick learner and enthusiast techy.

 <hr>